Friday, June 15, 2018

 He said some things that rocked me with a blast of recognition: He called his hunger a raging river, for example, and said that at the start of his weight loss journey his goal was to gain control over that river, to learn how to navigate it.
 But at a certain point, as he began to investigate ways to tamp down his unceasing desire for food, he realized that it wasn't his hunger he had to gain mastery of, but his craving.
 It was a subtle distinction but I grasped it in the deepest way.
 Food is comfort.
 But what is it that makes our need for comfort so enormous?
 How can we touch that?

 There was so much more from this man who spoke to us with his heart on his sleeve, who had clearly walked the path we were walking, who got it.
-He is normal sized now, and attractive in a dark haired, self-deprecating Al Pacino way, but tall, with the slightly ungainly body posture of a man who used to carry a lot more weight—it was endearing.
+He is normal sized now, tall and attractive in a dark haired, self-deprecating Al Pacino way, with the slightly awkward body posture of a man who used to carry a lot more weight—it was endearing.
 Some of what he said echoed what our friend here, Scott aka Tearful, has written about meditation, and about clearing the mind, non attachment, being a mirror for the world, taking all of it lightly, allowing all of it without judgment or suffering.
-Scott, of course, says it so much more eloquently, but a lot of what I didn't understand before, clicked into place last night.
+Scott, of course, says it so much more eloquently than I just did, but a lot of what I didn't understand before, clicked into place last night.
 And when I came home, the knots in my stomach, the anxiety and feelings of impending failure, were gone.
 Everything was just what it was, and would be met in due course, and worked through.
 I didn't have to catastophize and manufacture problems that had not yet arisen.
 I could be in the moment.
 And I could eat a healthful dinner with my husband and feel satisfied.